wiragotama/BEA2021/readme.md

 # About
-This repository contain the accompanying resources for <span style="color:blue">[my BEA2021 paper]</span>.
+This repository contain the accompanying resources for [my BEA2021 paper](https://www.aclweb.org/anthology/2021.bea-1.10/).

 > Jan Wira Gotama Putra, Simone Teufel, Takenobu Tokunaga.
 2021.
 Parsing Argumentative Structure in English-as-Foreign-Language Essays.
-In the Proceedings of the Sixteenth Workshop on Innovative Use of NLP for Building Educational Applications, pages XX-YY.
-April XX 2021.
-Association for Computational Linguistics.
+In the Proceedings of the Sixteenth Workshop on Innovative Use of NLP for Building Educational Applications, Association for Computational Linguistics, pages 97-109.
+20 April 2021.

 # Dataset
 Please check the [ICNALE-AS2R](https://github.com/wiragotama/ICNALE-AS2R) page for downloading the corpus.